chubbymaggie/fast/doc/options.md

      -e      Encode the protobuf binary AST from the textual input.

      -h      Print this help message.

-     -j      Decode the JSON representation from protobuf AST input.

-     -J <jq> use `jq` query to process the decoded JSON content, turn on -d -j options

-     -l      Process log pairs from cross-language repositories.

-     -L      Differentiate on the slices.

      -p      Position (line, column) is added to source code elements.